datalking/play-mvc-mybatis-quickstart/README.md

 # play-mvc-mybatis-quickstart
-> demo webapp for play-mvc and mybatis
+> demo webapp for play-mvc and mybatis. similar to ssm.

 ## dev
 ```sh